 4. Spray tans can help people control their sun exposure

 Tons of people go for a spray tan before their vacations to help them look their best.
-They do this to hit the ground running, and so they don’t need to spend all their time getting sun at the beginning of their trip.
+They do this to hit the ground running and so they don’t need to spend all their time getting sun at the beginning of their trip.
 Just remember that even though the spray-tanned skin is dark, there is no base tan.

 Sun exposure is great for the body but tanning shouldn’t be rushed.
 Sun exposure in moderation creates a base tan that can be further deepened gradually.
 You don’t have to be harsh on your skin.
 With moderate sunbathing, you’ll eventually build up to the color you want without burning yourself.

-Conclusion: Can You Get Tan with a Spray Tan?
+Final Thoughts: Can You Get Tan with a Spray Tan?

 There are different ways to get a tan, and you can combine them in order to achieve that glowing, luminous look.